hkzlab/C64_250407_SRAM_Adapter/README.md

 ![Rev. 1 board installed in a C64](pics/rev1_installed.jpg)

+### Ordering the boards

+You can order the board for this project at [PCBWay](https://www.pcbway.com/project/shareproject/C64_250407_SRAM_Adapter_9502264b.html) and support me or download the gerbers and have them printed wherever you like!!!

 ## Features

 - You can choose to use SMD or DIP components for the logic and memory ICs